This section provides information about the following topics regarding overpayments:

 The Amount of Reconciliation Payment Request and the Net Subsidy Amount will be the same.

 When the Reconciliation Determination for an application is made, CMS' RDS Center will send an Overpayment Notification Email stating that a balance is due.

 Payment is due immediately upon receipt of the Overpayment Notification Email.

 Note: An overpayment remittance may be sent to CMS' RDS Center as soon as the overpayment notification is received.

-CMS' RDS Center will send notification emails regarding overpayments to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with Appeal privileges.
+CMS' RDS Center will send notification emails regarding overpayments to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with the Appeal privilege.

 The Plan Sponsor is responsible for satisfying all overpayments that occur.

 CMS' RDS Center may send the following emails regarding overpayments to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with Appeal privileges: